SilverLinings89/Waveguide/Progress.md

 # Wednesday, 22nd of December

 I have implemented relative convergence control and setting the number of sectors for a simulation that doesn't use a predefined scheme.
 I found what was blocking my convergence control and have fixed it.

+# Tuesday, 28th of December

+The current version of the code should have all requirements for the large scale runs of the hump-examples.
+I am preparing parameter files and launcing the runs on the HPC systems I have access to.
+I also want to work out a scheme to handle GSP requirements for the processing of these runs.
+I added the run script for sbatch to the code repo.